lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session05_see.md

 + Enter your login credentials and hit enter.

++ Note: Be aware that this is a responsive web design, meaning that it adjusts the page layout to optimize to your screen's dimensions.
+For example, if I use my browser control to reduce the window size, the sim UI will adjust to stack these sections vertically instead of showing them side by side.
+Similarly, if you're logged in on a smartphone or other device, it might look different to you.

 ![](https://raw.githubusercontent.com/lzim/teampsd/master/resources/gifs/sim_ui_1.gif)

 5. Orient yourself to the landing page (Team name, navigation icons, player name, welcome text, tiles with blue headers).